This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 How to pursue a career in US AI public policy

 We hope to discuss how to pursue AI public policy careers in more detail in future content.
 Here we briefly outline where to aim your career long-term, before listing seven initial routes into US AI public policy careers.

 Political appointees and the Senior Executive Service

-Ultimately, we think that the roles that are most likely to have influence over US policy relevant to the development and societal integration of advanced AI systems are likely to be senior positions within the US Government, particularly those within the national security community broadly construed.
+Ultimately, we think that the roles that are most likely to have influence over US policy relevant to the development and societal integration of advanced AI systems are likely to be senior positions within the federal government and Congress.

-Senior roles in the US government broadly fall into two categories: political appointees and the senior executive service.
+Senior roles in the federal government broadly fall into two categories: political appointees and the senior executive service (SES).

-The Senior Executive Service (SES) forms the level just below political appointees, and serves as a link between the political appointees and the rest of the Federal (civil service) workforce.
+The SES forms the level just below political appointees and serves as a link between the political appointees and the rest of the Federal (civil service) workforce.
 There are approximately 7,000 SES positions in an administration.
 Additionally, up to 10% of these SES roles may be occupied by political appointees.

-The SES, on the other hand, is more typically made up of federal employees who have worked their way up within government.
+On the other hand, the SES is more typically made up of federal employees who have worked their way up within government.

 Ultimately we think that political appointees are likely to have the most influence over US AI policy, though we think that the SES can also wield significant influence while also acting as a valuable stepping stone to political appointments.

 Which parts of government are most relevant?